10 min read

 "Left."
 Then: "Hold."
 Then: "Now."

+The words left his mouth on schedule.
+He heard them as he heard the chimes, as events in the bay, accurate and slightly foreign.
 Alpha moved as one decision.
 Tamar took left.
 Kael took center.
 Leena and Ben converged on the channel.
-They captured the final beacon in unison and a resonant chord broke through the bay.
+They captured the final beacon in unison and a resonant chord broke through the bay, and Julian stood inside the chord with his heart hammering and one clean, wrong-sized thought: that had been beautiful, and he could not swear it had been his.

-Across the field, Theo reached for his last target and hesitated for a fraction of a second, reading something in the beacon’s behavior that the rest of Beta couldn’t see.
+Across the field, Theo reached for his last target and hesitated for a fraction of a second, reading something in the beacon's behavior that the rest of Beta could not see.
 The hesitation was correct but too late.
 The beacon dissolved mid-reach into static.
 Beta came up short by seconds.

 The soundscape cut.
 The projected ridges and channels collapsed into featureless white light.
 Silence settled.